 M FEB 18- All Who Wander Are Not Lost Thursday 7pm $

-Kevin Loughlin was raised to appreciate nature while exploring the woodlands of Pennsylvania as a child.
+Kevin Loughlin, president of Wildside Nature Tours, was raised to appreciate nature while exploring the woodlands of Pennsylvania as a child.
 At age six, during a family trip through the American West, Kevin became fascinated with photography as well seeing the new and different birds throughout North America.
 Instilled with a love for travel and seeking new, exciting destinations he felt a desire to share his experiences with others and in 1993 he founded Wildside Nature Tours.